-Want to appear in one of the top 5 positions (in the first page of the search engine results pages) for search keywords related to your business?
+Want to appear on the first page of the search engine result pages when you search keywords related to your business?

 According to studies, the majority of people (more than 70%) will click on one of the top 5 websites.